ettenger/liars-dice/README.md

 You can run multiple instances.

 Does not have hot reloading.
-You will need to stop (Ctrl-C) and start again to run any changes..
+You will need to stop (Ctrl-C) and start again to run any changes.
 Since this runs the built versions of the server and client, any changes need to be rebuilt before the server is reloaded.

 ## Deployment